1. What is Wisconsin Foreign LLC Registration?

 - Enter the LLC's legal name exactly as registered in the home jurisdiction

-- List the state or country of formation and original formation date
+- List the State of formation and original formation date

 - Attach a current Certificate of Good Standing